siersidekick/SidekickOS/docs/firmware.md

 The OpenSidekick firmware is built on ESP-IDF (Espressif IoT Development Framework) and provides:
 - High-performance camera capture and streaming
-- PDM microphone audio with G.711 μ-law encoding
 - Optimized BLE 5.0 communication with 517-byte MTU
 - Advanced power management and performance optimization
 - Modular architecture for easy customization
+(PDM microphone audio with G.711 μ-law encoding is WIP)

 ## 🏗️ **Architecture**